Taymyr icebreaker current position

 Review of Taymyr icebreaker

-NS Taymyr ("атомный ледокол Таймыр”) is a Russian nuclear icebreaker.
+The 1989-built NS Taymyr ("атомный ледокол Таймыр") is a Russian nuclear icebreaker.
 "NS" stands for "nuclear ship".
-The vessel is state-owned (by the Russian Federation) and operated by Atomflot.
+The vessel is state-owned (by the Russian Federation via FSUE Atomflot) and operated by Rosatom.
 The Atomflot company provides all Russian nuclear icebreakers with maintenance and technological services.
 The company also serves the country's special vessels fleet.

 Russia's nuclear fleet of ice-breaking vessels is used exclusively in the Arctic Ocean for escorting merchant ships and assisting research stations floating in the ice-covered waters north of Siberia.
 These ships are also used for scientific and Arctic cruise expeditions.
 The Russian nuclear ice-breakers must sail in ice-cold waters to effectively cool their reactors.

-Taymyr and her sister Vaygach are among the last icebreaker ships with the Wartsila Air Bubbling System (abbrev WABS) marine technology implemented.
-The system releases pressurized air from nozzles (located below waterline) thus lubricating the hull and reducing the friction with the ice.
+Taymyr and sistership Vaygach are among the last icebreaker ships with the Wartsila Air Bubbling System (abbrev WABS) marine technology implemented.
+The system releases pressurized air from nozzles (located below the waterline) thus lubricating the hull and reducing the friction with the ice.

 - DWT Deadweight tonnage: 3550 tons